Shedward/dnd-charbook/books/dobrogon-magarynich.typ

   #biographySection("Ideals")[
     #biographySubsection("Freedom")[
       After getting first taste of freedom
-      I liked it and won't give it away
+      I liked it and won't give it away.
     ]
   ]